Senzeni Na?: Appearances in the Western world

 While best known in South Africa, "Senzeni Na?" has gained some popularity overseas.
-The song was featured in the anti‐apartheid film The Power of One as well as during the opening credits of the film In My Country, and a recording of the song as sung at the funeral of Steve Biko can be heard at the end of the album version of "Biko" by Peter Gabriel.
+The song was sung at the funeral scene in the anti‐apartheid film The Power of One as well as during the opening credits of the film In My Country, and a recording of the song as sung at the funeral of Steve Biko can be heard at the end of the album version of "Biko" by Peter Gabriel.
+It was also sung by Kenneth Nkosi, in a medley which also contained the song "Transkaroo" by Leon Schuster, in the 2012 film Mad Buddies.
 The music was used for an adaptation of the hymn "When I Survey the Wondrous Cross" by Isaac Watts in the Mennonite Hymnal: A Worship Book.

 In Kim Stanley Robinson's Mars trilogy there is a city called Senzeni Na (founded by the Japanese).
 Part 7 of the book is also titled "Senzeni Na."